Gerard Luz James

-Gerard Luz Amwur James II (born March 18, 1953) is an American Virgin Islander politician, funeral director, and businessman.
-James served as the Lieutenant Governor of the United States Virgin Islands from 1999 until 2003 and was the president of Fifth Constitutional Convention of the U.S. Virgin Islands.
+Gerard Luz Amwur James II (born March 18, 1953) is an American politician, funeral director, and businessman.
+James served as the eighth lieutenant governor of the United States Virgin Islands from 1999 until 2003 and was the president of Fifth Constitutional Convention of the U.S. Virgin Islands.

 Biography

 Early life

 James was born in Saint Croix on March 18, 1953, to parents G. Luz A. James and Asta Maria Klyvert-James.
 He was the family's first son and second child.
 He attended St. Mary's Catholic school and the Christiansted Junior High in St. Croix Virgin Islands, before enrolling at the now defunct St. Emma's Military Academy in Powhatan, Virginia.
 In January 1970, he was transferred to Miami Military Academy where he graduated in 1971.Miami Military Academy in Florida.

 Career

 James received a bachelor's degree in political science from Howard University in 1975.
 He enlisted in the U.S. Army, where he served for six years.
 He was promoted to the rank of captain before being honorably discharged in 1981.